 According to the website Chris Lockwood, PhD, CSCS from www.bodybuilding.com, there are no pharmacokinetic, physiological, or toxicological studies currently present from which to assess this ingredient's effectiveness or safety versus other forms of caffeine.

 For the time being, there's no reason to think this is any better than more popular, more studied forms of caffeine.
 Take any claims being made about it with a massive grain of salt!

 Final Review of Dicaffeine malate

-Our final review, I would recommend this Dicaffeine Malate to all Gymbuffs, Gym goers and supplement users.
-It’s a friendly caffeine and healthy to take.
+In our final review, I would recommend this Dicaffeine Malate to all Gymbuffs, Gym goers, and supplement users.
+It's friendly caffeine and healthy to take.